MeisaChi/Unit3_repo/Project/Project3.md

 ## Flow diagrams
 ![](https://github.com/MeisaChi/Unit3_repo/blob/main/Project/Pics/LoginScreen_flow.jpg)
 **Fig.6**
-Flow diagram for the login screen
+*Flow diagram for the login screen.*
+Shows how the different function in the Login Screen starts, what it does and how it ends.

 ![](https://github.com/MeisaChi/Unit3_repo/blob/main/Project/Pics/SignupScreen_flow.jpg)
 **Fig.7**
-Flow diagram for the Signup screen
+*Flow diagram for the Signup screen.*
+Shows how the different function in the Signup Screen starts, what it does and how it ends.

 ![](https://github.com/MeisaChi/Unit3_repo/blob/main/Project/Pics/HomeScreen_flow.jpg)
 **Fig.8**
-Flow diagram for the Home screen
+*Flow diagram for the Home screen.*
+Shows how the different function in the Home Screen starts, what it does and how it ends.

 ![](https://github.com/MeisaChi/Unit3_repo/blob/main/Project/Pics/Data_Add_flow.jpg)
 **Fig.9**
-Flow diagram for the Adding data screen
+*Flow diagram for the Adding Data screen.*
+Shows how the different function in the Adding Data Screen starts, what it does and how it ends.

 ![](https://github.com/MeisaChi/Unit3_repo/blob/main/Project/Pics/Data_Check_flow.jpg)
 **Fig.10**
-Flow diagram for the Table screen
+*Flow diagram for the Table screen.*
+Shows how the different function in the Table Screen starts, what it does and how it ends.

 ## Database Storage
 The data of the different user information and item information will be stored in a SQLite database 'project3db.db'.